Take the Challenge. Make an Impact.

 You may also join part time (costs are per session and each session includes one meal).

-Hamilton Challenge is hosted by Philpott Memorial Church (84 York Blvd, Hamilton).
+Hamilton Challenge takes place at Philpott Memorial Church (84 York Blvd, Hamilton).

 Speakers on various religious topics!